stzn/TIL/SwiftDependencyManagement/README.md

 ### Volatile dependencies

 Volatile Dependencies are dependencies that change frequently.
-It's advised to avoid coupling our code with them to avoid having to recompile/reimplement/retest/redeploy your code all the time.
+It's advised to avoid coupling our code with them to avoid having to recompile/reimplement/retest/redeploy our code all the time.

 - Introduce a requirement to set up and configure a runtime environment for the application (e.g. `URLSession`, File system)
 - Don’t yet exist, or is still in development(self-developing library)